Scotiabank to buy Citigroup assets in Panama and Costa Rica

-TORONTO (Reuters) - Bank of Nova Scotia (BNS.TO) said on Tuesday it will buy Citigroup Inc’s (C.N) retail and commercial banking operations in Panama and Costa Rica, expanding its presence in Central America.
+TORONTO, July 14 (Reuters) - Bank of Nova Scotia said on Tuesday it will buy Citigroup Inc’s retail and commercial banking operations in Panama and Costa Rica, expanding its presence in Central America.

 The Canadian lender, which operates under the Scotiabank banner, said the deal will lift its market share in credit cards to about 18 percent in Panama and to 15 percent in Costa Rica, ranking it No. 2 in both countries in the segment.